-At 31 December 2022, Hellenic Petroleum Finance PLC had net current assets of $\in 121,237,839$ (2021: net current assets of $\in 3,873,314$).
+At 31 December 2023, HEF had current assets of €625,465,645 (2022: current assets of €124,316,771).
 The Company's receivables are predominantly intercompany loans, the recovery of which is used to enable the Company to satisfy its obligations under its borrowings consisting of Eurobonds.
 Loans provided by the Company reflect the maturity of the loans raised from the capital markets by the Company.
 Also, the Company may ask the counterparties to repay either part of their loans or the whole loan for restructuring purposes among the Group companies and always after considering the counterparty's ability to repay the respective amount at a given point in time.
-The borrower must repay the loan on demand by the lender at any time.
+The borrower must repay the loan on demand by the lender at any time with an exception of the bond loan agreement signed in March 2023 with the fellow subsidiary Hellenic Petroleum R.S.S.O.P.P.
+S.A.
+(Notes 9, 14) which matures in 2028.
+Relating to this bond loan agreement Hellenic Petroleum R.S.S.O.P.P.
+S.A. has provided the directors with a letter of request for the prepayment and repurchase of its own bonds on 1 October 2024.
 All loans shall, if not demanded previously, be repaid after a number of years specified in each agreement (see also Note 9).
 The Company is therefore reliant on the wider HELLENiQ ENERGY Group to repay its borrowings as they become due.
 In addition, the Parent Company and Hellenic Petroleum R.S.S.O.P.P.
 S.A. have provided a guarantee for the repayment of the Eurobonds.

-The Directors have obtained a joint letter of support from the Parent Company and a fellow subsidiary.
+The directors have obtained a joint letter of support from the Parent Company and a fellow subsidiary.
 This letter states that HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
-S.A. will provide financial support to Hellenic Petroleum Finance PLC for a period until 30 June 2024.
+S.A. will provide financial support to HEF for a period until 30 June 2025.

-The Directors of Hellenic Petroleum Finance PLC have performed an assessment of the ability of HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
+The directors of HEF have performed an assessment of the ability of HELLENiQ ENERGY Holdings S.A. and Hellenic Petroleum R.S.S.O.P.P.
 S.A. to honour the letter of support that has been provided.
 They have obtained detailed projections of Group cash flow forecasts and assessed the underlying key assumptions including industry macros (e.g., prices, benchmark refining margins), operating levels (production and sales volumes), Group liquidity plan and other cash flow elements such as dividend payments which are discretionary.
 This assessment included sensitising the assumptions to reflect a number of scenarios considering the prevailing uncertain economic conditions in Europe as well as globally, particularly in the Energy sector.